how to dispose of old carpet hero image

 1. Carpet disposal prices

-1. Reuse – find somebody to take your carpet away for free
+1. Donate – find somebody to take your carpet away for free

-If your carpet is in good condition, it’s possible you could find somebody to reuse your carpet and pick it up for free.
+If your carpet is in REALLY good condition, it’s possible you could find somebody to pick it up for free.
 This is the best case scenario for any waste because it’s avoiding disposal sites altogether.
-There are a few options:
+To do this, the easiest way is to list it online on a reuse website like Freecycle, Freegle, Facebook marketplace or LoveJunk marketplace.

 Carpet fitters often remove and dispose of your old carpet for an additional fee.
 It’s important to check your fitter has a waste carriers license to legally dispose of waste.
 If they don’t, you will be responsible if the carpet ends up fly-tipped.
 Check their license on the Environment Agency’s website.